bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 1. Download [SDL MAME for OSX][sdlmame].
 You will want to download the highest version that is 64-bit.
 (You will also see links to MESS which is a computer and console emulator).
 2. Unzip it and you'll see a bunch of folders and files.
-3. Download this [file][dotcommand] into your MAME folder.
+3. Download this [file][mamedropbox] into your MAME folder.
 This is a file that you can double-click to run MAME.

 ### Game installation